sindresorhus/file-type/readme.md

 Type: `Buffer` `Uint8Array`

 It only needs the first 4100 bytes.
+The exception is detection of `docx`, `pptx`, and `xlsx` which potentially requires reading the whole file.

 ## Supported file types